itsjoshuagraves/digitalgarden/content/about/me/index.md

 ![Photo by Sarah DeShields](/IMG_0159.webp)
 {{< /columns >}}

 I'm currently writing a book called [“We Need to Talk: How to Have Hard Conversations with Anyone”](https://rosenfeldmedia.com/books/we-need-to-talk-a-survival-guide-for-tough-conversations/) for Rosenfeld Media.
-It’s due out in 2023.

 Talk to me if you want to discuss: